Last Updated on November 3, 2022 by Angie

 Millie's Ice Cream

-Millie's Ice Cream in Shadyside is just about our idea of a perfect ice cream shop.
-Think cute decor, rotating seasonal flavors, and wild/interesting flavor combinations.
-The standard flavors that they always have are chocolate, vanilla, salted caramel, and Vietnamese coffee, while the rotating flavors on our visit were things like coconut lime sorbet, blueberry sorbet, and salted hazelnut.
+Millie's Ice Cream in Shadyside and Market Square is close to our idea of a perfect ice cream shop- cute decor, rotating seasonal flavors, and wild/interesting flavor combinations.
+The standard flavors that they always have are chocolate, vanilla, salted caramel, and Vietnamese coffee, while the rotating flavors have included options like coconut lime sorbet, blueberry sorbet, and salted hazelnut to name a few.

-The texture of Millie's ice creams is not super dense, but a bit lighter and airier; however, after many visits we unfortunately also have to point out that their ice creams are often inconsistent in the texture department.
+The texture of Millie's ice creams is not super dense, but a bit lighter and airier which is quite refreshing; however, after many visits we unfortunately also have to point out that their ice creams are often inconsistent in the texture department.
 Likewise, the mix-ins have not been uniform at times as well (for example, a sweet potato ice cream with marshmallow consisting of one very small glob of marshmallow per large scoop is disappointing).
 For being one of the most popular and expensive ice cream shops in Pittsburgh, we simply expect more.

 Millie's Homemade Ice Cream is located at 232 South Highland Avenue in Shadyside.
 Millie's opened a second location at 246 Forbes Avenue near Market Square and at 3803 Butler Street in Lawrenceville.